-An average of approximately 100,000 Medicare beneficiaries underwent CABG surgery annually between 2000 and 2012.3 More than 13 percent of CABG patients are readmitted within 30 days,4 and each 30-day readmission for CABG resulted in additional costs up to \$13,256.5 The Non-Emergent CABG episode-based cost measure was recommended for development by an expert clinician committee-the Cardiovascular Disease Management Clinical Subcommittee-because of its high impact in terms of patient population and Medicare spending, and the opportunity for incentivizing cost-effective, high-guality clinical care in this
+An average of approximately 100,000 Medicare patients underwent CABG surgery annually between 2000 and 2012.3 More than 13% of CABG patients are readmitted within 30 days,4 and each 30-day readmission for CABG resulted in additional costs up to \$13,256.5 The Non-Emergent CABG episode-based cost measure was selected for development based on input from an expert clinician committee-the Cardiovascular Disease Management Clinical Subcommittee-because of its impact in terms of patient population and clinician coverage, and the opportunity for incentivizing cost-effective, high-quality clinical care in this clinical area.

 1 Claim payments are standardized to account for differences in Medicare payments for the same service(s) across Medicare providers.
 Payment standardized costs remove the effect of differences in Medicare payment among health care providers that are the result of differences in regional health care provider expenses measured by hospital wage indexes and geographic price cost indexes (GPCIs) or other payment adjustments such as those for teaching hospitals.
-For more information, please refer to the "CMS Price (Payment) Standardization - Basics" and "CMS Price (Payment) Standardization - Detailed Methods" documents posted on the Payment Standardization QualityNet webpage.
+For more information, please refer to the "CMS Part A and Part B Price (Payment) Standardization - Basics" and "CMS Part A and Part B Price (Payment) Standardization - Detailed Methods" documents posted on the CMS Price (Payment) Standardization Overview page. (https://resdac.org/articles/cms-price-payment-standardization-overview).

-(https://www.qualitynet.org/inpatient/measures/payment-standardization)

 2 Cost is defined by allowed amounts on Medicare claims data, which include both Medicare trust fund payments and any applicable beneficiary deductible and coinsurance amounts.
-Claims data from Medicare Parts A and B are used to construct the episode-based cost measures.